-- Dial 1-855-290-3803; you will hear "joining conference" when you are admitted to the meeting. - You will be automatically muted and able to listen to the meeting. - When the Chair announces audience participation or a public hearing you would like to speak to, press 3; you will hear, "Your hand has been raised."
-(There may be a delay, please be patient with the system.) - When it is your turn to testify, you will hear, "Your line has been unmuted." - State your name for the record, spell your last name and provide your testimony.
+- Dial 1-855-290-3803; you will hear "joining conference" when you are admitted to the meeting. - You will be automatically muted and able to listen to the meeting. - When the Chair announces audience participation or a public hearing you would like to speak to, press \3; you will hear, "Your hand has been raised." - When it is your turn to testify, you will hear, "Your line has been unmuted." - State your name for the record, spell your last name, and provide your testimony.